 Credit may be allowed for previous academic work or experience on the basis of a proficiency examination administered by faculty.
 A service fee of \$20 per examination must accompany each petition.
 Credit requires approval of the department head.
-Students should request petitions from counselors or the registrar.
+Students should request petitions from counselors.